Middle East latest: Blinken in Doha to discuss Gaza cease-fire with Qatari officials

 In a Thursday post on X, it said the strike hit the outskirts of the southern town of Yater.
 The army says Israeli forces have targeted it on eight occasions since all-out war broke out between Israel and Hezbollah in September.

+The Israeli military said Thursday it was looking into whether “a number of soldiers of the Lebanese army were accidentally harmed” after it targeted what it says was Hezbollah infrastructure.

+The military said in a statement that it does not deliberately target Lebanese troops.

-There was no immediate comment from the Israeli military, which said it was looking into the reports.
-It apologized for an earlier strike on Sunday that killed three Lebanese soldiers, saying it had targeted a vehicle in an area where Hezbollah had recently launched attacks without realizing it belonged to the army.
+It earlier apologized for a strike on Sunday that killed three Lebanese soldiers, saying it had targeted a vehicle in an area where Hezbollah had recently launched attacks without realizing it belonged to the army.

 Lebanon’s armed forces have largely kept to the sidelines in the latest conflict.
 The army is not powerful enough to impose its will on Hezbollah or to resist Israel’s ground invasion.